ADDF-Harrington Scholar Program

 Members of the ADDF and Harrington Discovery Institute review panels and Scientific Advisory Boards complete mutual Confidentiality & Disclosure Agreements to protect confidential applicant submissions.

-Non-public applicant information is always kept confidential (and limited in distribution to the reviewers and Harrington Discovery Institute and ADDF administrative teams).
-The executive summary, applicant’s name, and institutional affiliation for those selected as ADDF-Harrington Scholars, may be used by ADDF and Harrington Discovery Institute for publicity and marketing purposes (on the ADDF and Harrington Discovery Institute websites, news releases, etc.) at the ADDF's and Harrington Discovery Institute's sole discretion.
+Non-public applicant information is kept confidential and limited in distribution to the reviewers and Harrington Discovery Institute and ADDF administrative teams.
+The executive summary, applicant’s name, project title, and institutional affiliation for ADDF-Harrington Scholars may be used by ADDF and Harrington Discovery Institute for publicity and marketing purposes (on the ADDF and Harrington Discovery Institute website, news releases, etc.) at the ADDF's and Harrington Discovery Institute's sole discretion.

 Annual Scientific Symposium

-Part of Harrington Discovery Institute's mission is to build a broad connected community of scientists and interaction among awardees as well as with other, preeminent scientists is important.
-Harrington Discovery Institute will hold each spring in Cleveland, OH an annual symposium that all Harrington Scholars, including ADDF-Harrington Scholars, are required to attend during each year of the grant period.
+Part of Harrington Discovery Institute's mission is to build a broad connected community of scientists to promote interaction among awardees as well as with other preeminent scientists.
+Harrington Discovery Institute will hold an annual symposium each spring in Cleveland, Ohio that all Harrington Scholars, including ADDF-Harrington Scholars, are required to attend during each year of the grant period.
 They are expected to present their project and/or findings-to-date.
 Expenses for travel and lodging will be provided by Harrington Discovery Institute subject to the terms of the Harrington Discovery Institute Grant Agreement.

 Use of Funds

-The awards are provided as milestone-driven payments totaling up to $600,000 over a two year timeframe.
+The awards are provided as milestone-driven payments totaling up to $600,000 over two years.
 Progress will be reviewed regularly by an oversight committee.

-Applications and award budgets should be built around key milestones.
-Milestones are key points in a project, which represent reliable, quantifiable indicators/deliverables of the project’s progress and are used to make decisions on further progress.
+Applications and award budgets should be built around milestones.
+Milestones are key points in a project that represent reliable, quantifiable indicators/deliverables of progress and are used to make decisions on further funding.
 If an award is made, the Harrington Discovery Institute Innovation Support Center will work with recipients to help refine and manage the milestones.